avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 The effect is that rm -rf testintmath *.o will be executed, thereby "cleaning" the project directory.
 (Note that the name `clean` isn't special.
 We could have given the rule a different name, such as `cleanup`. `Clean` is just the conventional name for this kind of task in Makefiles)

 `make` implements phony targets in a rather simple manner.
 After a rule is processed, `make` has no postcondition check to verify that the target was in fact built.
 Instead, it operates under the assumption that if a target's dependencies (if any) are satisfied and its commands (if any) are successfully run, the target is up-to-date.
-In the clean example, because the command `rm -rf testintmath *.o` ran successfully (i.e., exit status 0), `make` considers clean to be up-to-date (for the current invocation of `make`, that is).
+In the clean example, because the command `rm -rf testintmath *.o` was successfully run (i.e., exit status 0), `make` considers clean to be up-to-date (for the current invocation of `make`, that is).

 Phony targets have two canonical use cases: